 Hughes also requests a waiver of Section 2.106, Footnote NG165 of the Commission's Rules.
-The 18.8-19.3 GHz band is currently designated only for NGSO FSS operations.16 Hughes seeks to use this spectrum for secondary downlink operations, and therefore requests a waiver of Section 2.106, Footnote NG165 of the Commission's Rules (47 C.F.R. § 2.106, footnote NG165) to permit it to operate downlinks in the 18.8-19.3 GHz band on a non-harmful interference basis.
-The Commission has granted similar waivers in the past for GSO FSS operations in this frequency band.17 Based on this Commission precedent, Hughes should likewise be granted its waiver request to operate in the 18.8-19.3 GHz band.
+The 18.8-19.3 GHz band is currently designated only for NGSO FSS operations.23 Hughes seeks to use this spectrum for secondary downlink operations, and therefore requests a waiver of Section 2.106, Footnote NG165 of the Commission's Rules (47 C.F.R. § 2.106, footnote NG165) to permit it to operate downlinks in the 18.8-19.3 GHz band on a non-harmful interference basis.
+The Commission has granted similar waivers in the past for GSO FSS operations in this frequency band.24 There continues to be ample good cause for granting such a waiver.
+Hughes proposes to use spectrum that would otherwise continue to lie fallow, or in any event underutilized, as commercial NGSO Ka-band systems remain unrealized.